Bond Girl Robbin Young Catfished Into Sexy Twitter Relations With Russia’s Guccifer 2.0, Still Loves ‘Him’

-In a story that’s strange and gets stranger, Bond girl and Playboy model Robbin Young described an online Twitter affair with Guccifer 2.0, during which she “fell madly in love,” according to The Sun.
+In a story that’s strange and getting stranger, Bond girl and Playboy model Robbin Young described an online Twitter affair with Guccifer 2.0, during which she “fell madly in love,” according to The Sun.

-Long before it was known that Twitter handle Guccifer 2.0 was a front for a Russian operation with 12 intelligence officers, Young now 63-years-old had started sharing sexy messages and topless photos with the user.
+Long before it was known that Twitter handle Guccifer 2.0 was a front for a Russian operation with 12 intelligence officers, Young, now 63-years-old, had started sharing sexy messages and topless photos with the user.
 So when she found out that the user was being questioned as part of the alleged Russian meddling in the last U.S. presidential election, Robbin said that “If this is all true it’s like I’ve had Twitter sex with 12 Russian hackers.”

 Hi Sheera, The Sun chose to write a salacious article regarding my interaction with #Guccifer2.0, but many of our DM's were regarding more serious topics. pic.twitter.com/D1gahpdDxw